Capturing Striking Images When Photographing a RIB

 Make sure the interior is clean and well-lit to highlight its condition.

-This also applies when it concerns a RIB with a cabin: from the entrance to the main part of the bed.
+It applies from the entrance to the main part of the bed.

 Do the same if there is a kitchen or a toilet or wet cell present.